veluat/dual-counter/README.md

-# Dual Counter App
+# :computer: Dual Counter App

+### The Dual Counter Application is a simple web-based application that allows users to set the initial and maximum value of the counter, and then increment, decrement, and reset the counter, and also switch from a dual-monitor setup to an integrated one.
+The application is built using React, Redux, and TypeScript, and it utilizes the localStorage API to persist the counter's state between sessions.

-:white_check_mark: The full working project can be found [here](https://dual-counter.netlify.app/)
+### :link: The full working project can be found [here](https://dual-counter.netlify.app/)
 ___
-**The Dual Counter Application is a simple web-based application that allows users to set the initial and maximum value of the counter, and then increment, decrement, and reset the counter, and also switch from a dual-monitor setup to an integrated one.
-The application is built using React, Redux, and TypeScript, and it utilizes the localStorage API to persist the counter's state between sessions.**

 ![counter](src/common/assets/read-me/counter2.jpg)

-### Key Features:
+### :white_check_mark: Key Features:
 + **Counter Functionality:**
   + Users can set the initial and maximum value of the counter, and then increment, decrement, and reset the counter.
   + The counter's value is displayed on the screen.